Kryeit/holiwis/docs/contributing.md

 ### Modify the wiki on phone
 The Github app actually lets you modify the page and create a pull request really easy!

+### Helpful tips
+- You can use any emoji from [here](https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#search) like `:material-cog:` which is a :material-cog: